 Sometimes, it can be difficult to install a VPN from China, so make sure to check your options before your departure.
 You might also install other apps for visiting China beforehand as sometimes it can be difficult if you are using an Android phone.

 Air Pollution in China

-China is known to be one of the countries with most polluted air worldwide.
+China is known to be one of the countries with the most polluted air worldwide.
 There are different applications that let you check the pollution of the air day by day and give warnings if necessary.
 If you want to be sure, you can always wear a mask before leaving your accommodation.

 In summer, you should wear sunscreen even if the sky is grey.
 Because a grey sky doesn’t necessarily mean that those are clouds, it can as well be pollution.

 Communication in China is not always easy.
 The English-Level here is quite low, especially in the countryside or off-the-beaten-path, e.g. in Yunnan.
 A (free) dictionary app can be useful.
 For example Pleco or Google Translator.

 In big cities, like Beijing and Shanghai, many information and signs are also translated into English, or at least displayed in the PinYin (Spoken language displayed in Latin Letters).